-Southern Miss Student Health Services is accredited by the Accreditation Association for Ambulatory Healthcare Inc. and is a member of the American College Health Association.
+MHC and Pharmacy is accredited by the Accreditation Association for Ambulatory Healthcare Inc. and is a member of the American College Health Association.
 For more information, please call 601.266.5390.

 Student Accessability Services (SAS)

 In accordance with the Rehabilitation Act of 1973 and the Americans with Disabilities Act (1990), Southern Miss does not discriminate on the basis of disability in the admission or access to, or treatment or employment in its programs or activities.
-Reasonable accommodations for students with disabilities are provided through the Student Accessability Services (SAS).
+Reasonable accommodations for students with disabilities are provided through Student Accessability Services (SAS).
 SAS verifies eligibility for accommodations and works with eligible students to develop and coordinate plans for the provision of accommodations.
 Eligible students include those who are enrolled in degree and nondegree programs offered by Southern Miss, are considered qualified to meet all university program requirements despite a disability, and meet the definition of disability as defined by the Rehabilitation Act of 1973 and the ADA.
-To receive accommodations, students must self-identify with the SAS.
+To receive accommodations, students must self-identify with SAS.

 Accommodations may include exam modifications, assistive technology, accessible housing, document conversion, interpreters, note-takers, and readers.
-In order to receive appropriate and timely accommodations, eligible students should contact the SAS before the semester begins to file an application and submit documentation of the disability for review.
-The SAS is committed to creating a positive campus environment where students with disabilities are encouraged to pursue careers on the basis of personal interest and ability.
+In order to receive appropriate and timely accommodations, eligible students should contact SAS before the semester begins to file an application and submit documentation of the disability for review.
+SAS is committed to creating a positive campus environment where students with disabilities are encouraged to pursue careers on the basis of personal interest and ability.